The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/joseph-quiz-1.md

         - iscorrect: true
           optiontext: This is correct!
         - iscorrect: false
-          optiontext: This is very wrong!
-        - iscorrect: false
           optiontext: Choose something else
       questionimage: /img/group-1.jpg
       questiontext: This is the second question.
 Please make a selection